dominickendrick/csv-character-counter/README.md

 The simplist way to run is using `sbt`

-The input file should be in csv format with the first row as headers The output file should just have the name of the file and no extension, the script will append the current timestamp and `.csv` file extension
+The input file should be in csv format with the first row as headers.

+The output file should just have the name of the file and no extension, the script will append the current timestamp and `.csv` file extension

-`sbt "run -i <input file>  -o <output file>`
+`sbt "run -i <input file>  -o <output file>"`